 I usually make my chili with beans that I’ve cooked myself.
 I soak them and slow cook them, which makes them more digestible.
 I make big batches at a time and freeze them in serving-size glass containers.
 This makes meal-prepping much easier.

 For this recipe, I used store-bought beans that are in BPA-free packaging.
 Make sure to look for that label to avoid chemicals leaching into your food.
 Canned tomatoes have a high risk of leaching BPA into the tomatoes, due to the acidity.
 They are one of the worst foods you can buy in a can.
 Look for BPA-free cans or glass containers.
-I found these delicious and fresh tasting roasted tomatoes in a jar, Muir Glen Fire Roasted Tomatoes.

 If you make this chili, or one of my other recipes, I’d love to hear from you.
 Leave a comment below and let me know what you think.
 It would make my day.
 You can also follow me on Instagram and share your creation with me, Just tag me @veganhuggs and hashtag #veganhuggs.

 So, here it is… the “Vegan Huggs Chili”… Enjoy!

 This Three Bean Mushroom Chili is hearty, healthy and down right delicious!
 It will keep you belly warm on those chilly days, too.
 It pairs nicely with a warm piece of cornbread and a dollop of vegan sour cream.
 Enjoy!

 45 minTotal Time

 - Heat oil in large pot over medium heat.
 Add onion & pepper and sauté until softened, about 5-6 minutes.

 - Add mushrooms & garlic, sauté for about 5-6 minutes.
 Until mushrooms are softened

 - Add chili powder, cumin, oregano, thyme, salt & pepper, stir constantly for 1 minute. (be careful not to burn)